jamesxdigital/jamesxdigital.com/emojilibrary/index.md

 Please follow these steps to get your brand new `.zxp` extension installed.

 - Download and open the <a href="https://aescripts.com/learn/zxp-installer/" target="_blank">ZXP Installer</a> from <a href="https://aescripts.com" target="_blank">aescripts.com</a>
-- Drag EMOJILIBRARY.zxp into ZXP Installer
+- Drag `Emoji-Library-0.1.0.zxp` into ZXP Installer
 - Close and re-open After Effects
 - Navigate to the top Window menu, Extension > Emoji Library
 - Click to open the panel